KXIN

 Strengths

-• Established dealership network (historically)
+• Established dealership network for luxury and imported vehicles.

 Weaknesses

-• Significant financial challenges and debt
+• Historical financial performance challenges and profitability concerns.

 Opportunities